javaplus/StreamingWorkshop/README.md

 **NOTE on "Consumers":** We use the word "Consumer" a lot in the messaging world, but something to be aware of from a Kafka perspective is that a Kafka client doesn't "consume" the message in a traditional messaging sense.
 That is with Kafka, when a client reads the message from the topic, the message does not get removed from the topic.
 Instead, the consumer's pointer or "offset" to which message in the topic they are currently reading gets incremented.
 So, at any point a consumer could go back and re-read("replay") all the messages from a topic if they chose.
 Here's a good article that quickly explains it: [Messages and Kafka in Plain English](https://www.iteachrecruiters.com/blog/message-queues-and-kafka-explained-in-plain-english/)

 So, let's create our Kafka Consumer.
 To do this we will create a new class in a "consumers" folder/package that will become our message consumer.
-Let's call this class the ForSaleTextBookConsumer.
+Let's call this class the **ForSaleTextBookConsumer**.

 ![ConsumerClass](/images/ForSaleConsumer.PNG)